 Sources: Strawberries, broccoli, spinach, garlic, citrus fruits, parsley, green tea.

-Biotin is a water soluble B vitamin and a coenzyme in the synthesis of fatty acids, amino acids and is essential in regulating blood glucose levels and cell growth in mammals.
+Biotin is a water-soluble B vitamin and a coenzyme in the synthesis of fatty acids, amino acids and is essential in regulating blood glucose levels and cell growth in mammals.
 Sources: Chicken, liver, raspberries, swiss chard, eggs.

-Boron is a naturally occurring mineral that is used by mammals to build strong bones and muscles, regulate testosterone, and aids in brain function and muscle co-ordination.
-Sources: Apples, broccoli, pears, bananas, carrot, celery, peaches and some nuts.
+Boron is a naturally occurring mineral that is used by mammals to build strong bones and muscles, regulate testosterone, and aids in brain function and muscle coordination.
+Sources: Apples, broccoli, pears, bananas, carrot, celery, peaches, and some nuts.

 It is important to distinguish species-appropriate sources of carbohydrates for dogs and cats (discussed below).
 Carbohydrates occur in foods as polysaccharides and monosaccharides.
-Polysaccarides are used as energy that can be stored in the body.
+Polysaccharides are used as energy that can be stored in the body.
 Monosaccharides include several biomolecules that aid in the proper function of the immune system and prevent blood clotting.
 They also act as coenzymes and are essential building blocks of DNA.

 Natural sources for dogs: Sweet potatoes, yams, broccoli, squash, carrot, fruits, organ meats.